About Sonita

 Sonita’s Current Work

-Sonita also currently serves on the advisory board of UC Berkeley Engineering's Jacobs Institute of Design Innovation and as an advisor to Sway Ventures, a VC firm investing in early to mid stage category-creating enterprise or consumer companies.
+Sonita also currently serves on the advisory board of UC Berkeley Engineering's Jacobs Institute of Design Innovation and as an advisor to Sway Ventures, a venture capital firm investing in the sustainable transformations of foundational industries.

 Sonita’s Previous Experience

-Previously, her diverse 25-year leadership career included strategy, new category creation, marketing, and customer experience at both new, high-growth disruptive businesses at global Fortune 100 companies with combined revenues of ~$200B (HP, Siemens, PG&E) and at smaller, more entrepreneurial venture-backed Silicon Valley technology startups (Trilliant, GridNet).
+Previously, her diverse 25-year leadership career included strategy, new category creation, product marketing, and customer experience at both new, high-growth disruptive businesses at global Fortune 100 companies with combined revenues of approximately $200B (HP, Siemens, PG&E) and at smaller, more entrepreneurial venture-backed Silicon Valley technology startups (Trilliant, GridNet).

 Recognition